 Submit an essay on a topic of your choice.

 The nice thing about this prompt is that the admissions folks leave the choice of topic entirely to you.
-And therein lies some of the danger of deviating from the other prompts.
-You are free—and encouraged—to go beyond the limitations of these other prompts, but at the same time, you want to consider the fundamental commonalities found in the above prompts.
+And therein lies some of the danger of deviating from the other. prompts.
+So, you are free—and encouraged—to go beyond the limitations of these other prompts.
+But at the same time, you want to consider the fundamental commonalities found in the above prompts.

-Ideas and Concepts: Your college essay should represent you as a student and as a learner.
-Not every topic has to be entirely serious, but you should consider whether your chosen topic has any intellectual or academic depth.
+Your college essay should represent you as a student and as a learner.
+Not every topic has to be entirely serious.
+However you should consider whether your chosen topic has any intellectual or academic depth.

-A Story: You must have some sort of anecdote animating your essay that helps your reader to see your point.
-This is where you will “show” your reader your fundamental point.
+You must have some sort of anecdote animating your essay that helps your reader to see your point.
+So this is where you will “show” your reader your fundamental point.
 You are the main character of this essay in which you can demonstrate aspects of your personality, your values, and your point of view.